Price changes, Market closure, Holidays, Limit up/down, New listings, and Delistings

 24H Price Change (%) = (Latest Price - Price 24 Hours Ago) / Price 24 Hours Ago * 100%

 Alltick does not provide an interface for market closure or trading hours.
-Customers can view the fixed trading hours for various products in the Product List.
+Customers can view the fixed trading hours for various products in the .

 Alltick does not provide a holiday interface.
 Holiday market closure notifications will be posted in advance on our Telegram channel.
 Please refer to the Telegram channel for specific product information regarding market closures.
 Stay updated by following our channel: